 (Note: This article is in no way intended to diminish the historic impact and contributions of other ethnicities; we salute all women all ways, always.
 However, we are a publication that celebrates Black women, because...well, we are Black women.
 Carry on.)

-Throughout almost every significant moment in American history, there has been a woman influencer directly pursuing change.
-But, resting in the shadows of every majority women’s movement, is a Black woman in the trenches, doing the dirty, necessary work for equal rights in education, the work force, sports, medicine, literature, and the list goes on and on and on.
+Throughout almost every significant moment in American history, there has influential women directly pursuing change.
+But, resting in the shadows of every majority women’s movement, is a Black woman in the trenches, doing the dirty, necessary work for equal rights in education, the workforce, sports, medicine, literature, and the list goes on and on and on.
 In early history, education for Women and Blacks was not a widespread concept of acceptance.
 Education opportunities were nearly obsolete for Black women.
 Yet, we prevailed.
 See below.

 We often hear of the courageous leaders of the Women’s Suffrage Movement, but has anyone ever educated you on the National Association of Colored Women or Black women suffragists, at all.

 - Mary Church Terrell was considered a member of the African American elite.
 The daughter of well to do former slaves.
 She was very well educated, having obtained her B.A. and M.A., studied German, French, and Italian before going on and becoming an educator at the first, private Historically Black College or University: Wilberforce.
 Mary Church Terrell was also President of the National Association of Colored Women.
 In 1898, she addressed the all-white National American Women's Suffrage Association, where she was sure to bring to their attention that, for black women, access to education and employment were as important as the vote.